 - Sacred Heart Cathedral,

 - Revolutionary History Museum.

 Guangzhou is ideally located for day trips to interesting villages and attractions.
 While travelers could spend their entire holidays within Guangzhou, visiting outlying areas is enriching.
-Guangzhou first class deals lead the way to dozens of day-trip options, including:
+Guangzhou business class deals lead the way to dozens of day-trip options, including:

 - Kaiping dialou, or watchtowers.
 A world heritage site, these watchtowers began construction throughout Kaiping County during the Ming dynasty.
 A little more than half of the original 3,000 watchtowers remain in Kaiping villages.
 The towers represent a captivating blend of Eastern and European architectural styles and offer a peek at late 19th- and early 20th-century South China.
 It takes about two hours to reach Kaiping villages from Guangzhou.

 - Hailing Island.
 Guangzhou and its surrounding villages were along the Silk Road, and travelers can explore the marine portion of the trade route on Hailing Island.
 The main attraction is the Guangdong Maritime Silk Museum and its 800-year-old sunken ship that traveled the Silk Route.
 To explore the ship, visitors view it through aquarium walls built around the vessel.